 How to Use this road trip guide

-This California national park road trip itinerary is meant to serve as a guide and can easily be altered based on your available timeframe, priorities, budget, and the time of year that you are visiting.
+This California national park road trip itinerary is meant to serve as a guide.
+It can easily be altered based on your available timeframe, priorities, budget, and the time of year you visit.
 To complete the itinerary in full, we recommend a minimum of 2 weeks.
 If you have more time to spare, set aside three weeks and spend an extra night at each destination.

 If you have less than 2 weeks available for your California national parks trip, we recommend cutting this itinerary down to only include certain destinations.
-In 10 days, you can easily see Big Sur, San Francisco, Yosemite, and Sequoia.
+In 10 days, it’s possible to see Big Sur, San Francisco, Yosemite, and Sequoia.
 If you have 7 days or less, consider condensing this itinerary to include only Yosemite and Sequoia.

 Best Time For a California Road Trip

 California is renowned for being a year-round destination.
-Indeed, when the weather plays along you’ll see people sunbathing on the beach in January.
+Indeed, when the weather plays along, you’ll see people tanning on the beach in January.
 However, given that many California national parks are located at elevation, the best time for a California national parks road trip is late Spring through early Fall – in other words, May through October.